jgagne/id-sp20-ec/README.md

 ## Week 9

-*Online-only*, Working remotely via Slack and Google Hangout (via invite)
+*Online-only*, Working remotely via Slack and Google Hangout

 ### WFH

-- Class sync and discussion
+- Class sync and discussion @ 1:30 p.m.
+(Google Hangouts invite via Slack)

 ### Homework

-- Create a repo for your Recipe (Review) project
+- Create a repo for your Recipe Review (Project 2)
   - Share a link to your repo in the Slack `#recipe-review` channel
 - Complete the rubric for the Article Rework (Project 1)
   - A rubric (task list) Issue will be added to your repo

+## Week 10

+*Online-only*, Working remotely via Slack and Google Hangouts (via invite)

+### WFH

+- Class sync and discussion @ 1:30 p.m.
+(Google Hangouts invite via Slack)

 ### Resources